 The Art of Colour: Creating Spaces That Speak

-onAs someone originally trained in fashion and textiles, colour and pattern have always been at the core of Sarah's creative journey.
-Her background in oil painting has given her a deep understanding of how colours interact, and it fascinates her to see how secondary colours can pop against one another, creating striking combinations that tell a story.
-"In my 30s I studied fine art so I was able to indulge further in the use of colour, and I personally enjoy now being able to translate all of that knowledge into interior design."
-Whether it's a monochromatic tonal scheme or a contrasting scheme that capture the eye and imagination, the choice of colours can significantly change and affect the mood or help to highlight or de-emphasize areas.
+As someone originally trained in fashion and textiles, colour and pattern have always been at the core of Sarah's creative journey.
+Her experience with oil painting has provided her with a profound understanding of colour interactions, and she is particularly fascinated by how secondary colours can complement each other, creating striking combinations that narrate a story.
+"In my 30s, I studied fine art, which allowed me to delve deeper into the use of colour.
+I now enjoy translating that knowledge into interior design," she reflects.
+Whether employing a monochromatic scheme or a contrasting palette, Sarah believes that colour choices significantly influence the mood of a space and can be used to highlight or soften various areas.

-Discovering the Perfect Palette
+Finding the Right Palette

-Inspiration from the World of Art and Design
+Colour Inspiration from Art & Design

 Similar Posts